-Not many legal firms have expertise in this area, but Kerseys can claim experience of this work.
-We have challenged local authority decisions and also decisions of government agencies including the NHS.
-We also have extensive experience of statutory homelessness appeals which follow a procedure and legal principles akin to judicial review.
+We also have experience of statutory homelessness appeals which follow a procedure and legal principles akin to judicial review.

 Often a complainant has to pursue a formal complaint before embarking upon judicial review (depending on the type of complaint).
 In those circumstances we can also advise and assist you on the complaints process.